Last Update: 10/15/19

 - 4 Conditions A Buyer Should Require Before Closing On A Florida Home;

-- Real Estate Closings: 4 Things to Know About Closing on Your New Home; and
+- Real Estate Closings: 4 Things to Know About Closing on Your New Home.

-6 Things A Home Buyer Should Do After Closing
+6 Steps A Home Buyer Should Take After Closing

 1. Take A Moment

 First things first, now that you are a new homeowner you should stop for a moment and congratulate yourself.
 It’s a big deal!
 Not only have you successfully navigated all of the steps to find the right house, in the right neighborhood with the assistance of the right real estate professional — you’ve also successfully obtained a home loan (in most cases) and you’ve closed on the property after dealing with all of the due diligence and bank issues (underwriting, income and asset verification, credit inquiries, inspections, appraisal, survey, title insurance, etc.).
 Congratulations!

 As discussed in our earlier post, you will have accumulated a lot of papers and file folders over the course of buying a home, which will include the documentation that you brought with you to closing, of course.
 You will also have all the paperwork that was provided to you at closing (good faith estimate, bill of sale, owner’s affidavit, etc.).